bbc/device-discovery-pairing/document.md

 ## W3C Network Service Discovery

-This is a work in progress, defining an interface for accessing UPnP, Zeroconf or DIAL from within JavaScript in a web page.
+This specification defines an interface for accessing UPnP, Zeroconf or DIAL from within JavaScript in a web page.

 The idea is that the web page can get access to local services using a number of well-used protocols: these provide promise-based access to APIs for control and feedback to and from locally networked devices.
 It just covers the discovery part - once the services and devices are discovered, you use whatever APIs those specific services support to communicate with them (so for example, UPnP mandates SOAP, while other types of services may use REST).

+Work on this specification has been discuntinued due to security and privacy concerns.
+For reference, a [previous version](https://www.w3.org/TR/2014/WD-discovery-api-20140220/) of the document contains the details.

 Example of requesting either a DNS-SD or UPnP advertised service from the reference: